Quantum-limited estimation of the frequency shift between two interfering photons by time sampling of their quantum beats: Introduction

 \section{Introduction}

-When two photons impinge on a balanced beam splitter from its two input ports, a well-known two-photon interference effect occurs~\cite{PhysRevLett.59.2044, shih1988new}.
+When two photons impinge on a balanced beam splitter from its two input ports, a well-known two-photon interference effect occurs~\citep{PhysRevLett.59.2044, shih1988new,10.1088/1402-4896/adaf7b}.
 In particular, if the photons are completely identical in all their degrees of freedom, they will always reach one of the two output ports simultaneously (they will always bunch).
-This phenomenon has been widely applied in quantum information, e.g., quantum computing~\cite{kok2007linear,barz2012demonstration}, quantum key distribution~\cite{tang2014measurement,guan2015experimental}, quantum repeater~\cite{sangouard2011quantum,hofmann2012heralded}, and quantum coherence tomography~\cite{teich2012variations}.
+This phenomenon has been widely applied in quantum information, e.g., quantum computing~\citep{kok2007linear,barz2012demonstration}, quantum key distribution~\citep{tang2014measurement,guan2015experimental}, quantum repeater~\citep{sangouard2011quantum,hofmann2012heralded}, and quantum coherence tomography~\citep{teich2012variations}.

 When the two photons are not completely identical, the probability of them reaching two different output ports (the probability of having a coincidence event) is not zero and depends on the overlap between the two single-photon states.
-It is thus possible to retrieve the value of a physical property encoded in such overlap by measuring the coincidence rate.
-Indeed, this interference effect has several applications in quantum metrology, and it has been used for evaluating time delays between the photons~\cite{lyons2018attosecond}, frequency~\cite{PhysRevA.91.013830,Jin:15,Gianani_2018,fabre2021parameter}, and polarization~\cite{harnchaiwat2020tracking,sgobba2023optimal}.
+Thus, it is possible to retrieve the value of a physical property encoded in such overlap by measuring the coincidence rate.
+In fact, this interference effect, due to its versatility and robustness against background noise, group velocity dispersion~\citep{PhysRevA.45.6659}, and phase perturbations~\citep{PhysRevA.104.053704}, has several applications in quantum metrology, and it has been used to evaluate the time delays between two non-entangled photons~\citep{lyons2018attosecond}, frequency~\citep{PhysRevA.91.013830,Jin:15,Gianani_2018,fabre2021parameter}, and polarization~\citep{harnchaiwat2020tracking,sgobba2023optimal}.

-More recently, it was shown that it is possible to maximize the sensitivity in estimating relative photonic parameters, such as time delay or transverse displacement, by resolving their frequencies or their transverse momenta~\cite{triggiani2023ultimate, triggiani2024estimation}.
-The ultimate precision is achieved under the assumption of unit detector efficiency and perfect overlap of all the photonic degrees of freedom but the one to measure.
+More recently, it has been shown that it is possible to increase the precision of the estimation of such parameters by encoding them in an entangled state\citep{chen2019hong, meskine2024approaching}.
+With this technique, the precision increases because the entangled states push the ultimate precision limit by a scaling factor related to the amount of photon in the probe state \citep{PhysRevLett.131.030801}.

-However, achieving the ultimate quantum precision in the measurement of the photonic frequencies remains an experimental challenge.
-Indeed, standard techniques that rely on the direct measurement of such frequencies are limited by the precision of the employed frequency-resolved detectors.
+Another line of research aims to maximize the sensitivity in estimating relative photonic parameters, such as time delay or transverse displacement, by resolving their frequencies or transverse momenta~\citep{triggiani2023ultimate, triggiani2024estimation}.
+The ultimate precision for the estimation of these parameters encoded in a non-entangled-two-photon state is achieved under the assumption of unit detector efficiency and perfect overlap of all the photonic degrees of freedom, but the one to measure.